intermine/intermine-user-docs/docs/region-search.md

 ### Regions Search Results

-The regions search provides results in a tabular format or as a [Report Page](report-pages).
+The regions search provides results in a tabular format from which there are links to [Report Pages](report-pages).
 The resulting table displays each of your regions in turn with all features found and their genomic location.

 ![](/img/region-search-results.png)